In this post, we look at what happens when your tyres are underinflated and try to get to the bottom of how much it could cost you.

 Underinflated tyres can pose a risk to drivers, passengers and other road users.
 There are a couple of reasons.
 Firstly, when tyres lose pressure, your vehicle doesn’t handle so well.
 Higher speed manouevres in particular can result in the car behaving unpredictably.

 Secondly, underinflating tyres also greatly increase the risk of catastrophic failure.
 When the tyre is underinflated, the side wall flexes more than it should, and this causes the tyre to heat up.
-Eventually, the raised temperature affects the internal structure of the tyre, potentially resulting in a bow-out.
+Eventually, the raised temperature affects the internal structure of the tyre, potentially resulting in a blow-out.

 So it turns out that the true cost of underinflated tyres can’t be measured in completely economic terms; in fact, they are far outweighed by the potential human cost.